 Resources and Reading on Racial Justice, Racial Equity and Antiracism from the IARA Project

-The Institutional Antiracism and Accountability Project is a newly formed initiative at the Harvard Kennedy School of Government’s Shorenstein Center.
-The goal of this enterprise is to use research and policy to promote antiracism as a core value and institutional norm.
+The Institutional Antiracism and Accountability Project is a newly formed initiative with a goal to use research and policy to promote antiracism as a core value and institutional norm.

 While diversity and inclusion work is an important step in this process, antiracism work encompasses demographic change at every level of the institution in conjunction with the adoption of antiracist institutional norms, values, and practices.
 For profound transformation of institutions, diversity and inclusion work is not sufficient when addressing structural processes that are rooted in traditions of racial exclusion and privilege and/or which discriminate based on group disparities.